 Set up your utilities and WiFi beforehand

 It’s advisable to set up utilities in your new home before you move, along with your WiFi.
 It’s quite difficult to live without these and particularly in the case of WiFi, your provider might take a couple of weeks to get you set up.
 Make some calls at least a fortnight before you move and change the details to your name.
 You can arrange an appointment to meet any technicians in the first days you move in if you live far away from the new property.
+Even if you’re looking to get a Solar Installation Company in, you can let them get to work as you’re settling in so your power can start to generate.
 Either way, ensure everything is above board before the move as this will make it go a lot more smoothly.

 Get the kids on board